briholt100/GetAndClean/README.md

     + codebook.md
 4. Run the full script: run_analysis.R
   + You should a confirmation of your working directory, using getwd() comand.
-  + The last output will include the  data frame titled "final"
+  + The first output will the first 10 rows of data from "final"
+  + The last output will be first 10 rows from subject "2"
 5. There are a few commands at the end that have been turned into comments so that the script does not save any files to your computer.

 ### Directories and files included in this repository: